Forecasting-based Biomedical Time-series Data Synthesis for Open Data and Robust AI: Material and Methods

-where $N$ represents the total number of test samples.
+where $N_{\text{test}}$ represents the total number of test samples.

-To evaluate class-wise performance, we computed precision, recall, and F1-score for each class $c \in \mathcal{C}$.
-Let $\text{TP}_c$, $\text{FP}_c$, and $\text{FN}_c$ denote the number of true positives, false positives, and false negatives for class $c$.
+To evaluate class-wise performance, we computed F1-score for each class $k \in \mathcal{C}$.
+Let $\text{TP}_k$, $\text{FP}_k$, and $\text{FN}_k$ denote the number of true positives, false positives, and false negatives for class $k$.
 Precision and recall were defined as:

 The F1-score, representing the harmonic mean of precision and recall, was computed as: